20 Minimal Pairs in English to Practice Perfect Pronunciation

 Cheer is encouraging someone by making loud noises and exaggerated gestures, like at a sporting event.

-Bowling is a sport played with played with huge balls and pins.
+Bowling is a sport played with huge balls and pins.

 Boring means the same thing as uninteresting.